 Robyn Ryle is a writer and a professor of sociology and gender studies at Hanover College in Hanover, Indiana, where she has been teaching sociology of gender and other courses for 20 years.
 She went to Millsaps College in Jackson, Mississippi, for her undergraduate degrees in sociology and English with a concentration in women’s studies.
 She received her PhD in sociology from Indiana University-Bloomington and is originally from northern Kentucky.

 She enjoys digging in her garden, cooking what comes out of her garden, and generally enjoying small town life.
 She currently lives in a 170-year-old house in scenic Madison, Indiana, with her husband, daughter, and two rather peculiar cats.
-You can read her blog about writing and small town life, You Think Too Much, or find her on Twitter (@RobynRyle).
+You can keep up with her latest classes and projects and read her musings on a variety of subjects at her Substack, You Think Too Much, or find her on Instagram (@robynrryle) or Twitter (@RobynRyle).